axonivy/docker-samples/ivy-tracing-otlp/README.md

 The [Jaeger tracing tool](https://www.jaegertracing.io/) collects traces from different systems and provides a UI to search and analyzes traces.

-## OpenTelemetry

-The [OpenTelemetry](https://opentelemetry.io/) library collects traces and metrics in a system and exports them to a tracing tool (e.g., Jaeger).
-The library provides a Java agent that instruments a Java application (e.g., Axon Ivy Engine, Tomcat, etc.) and collects tracing information every where a request can ingress or outgress a Java process.
+## Native OTLP (lightweight, built-in)

+Axon Ivy Engine can export traces natively via OTLP by using environment variables or Java system properties.
+No additional Java agent or third-party instrumentation library is required.

+Use this sample when you need:
+- a minimal setup
+- built-in tracing with low operational overhead
+- configuration-only enablement via environment or system property variables

+Limitations of native OTLP support:
+- trace-context propagation is HTTP-only and follows [W3C Trace Context](https://www.w3.org/TR/trace-context/)
+- only supported in combination with native Ivy HTTP stacks: Tomcat, CXF (SOAP), and Jersey (REST)
+- narrower instrumentation coverage than the agent-based setup

+If you need broader third-party instrumentation, use the agent-based sample in [../ivy-tracing-agent/README.md](../ivy-tracing-agent/README.md).

 ## Trace context propagation

 To aggregate the different traces from the different system a unique trace id is generated at the Reverse Proxy.
-This trace id is then propagated from the Reverse Proxy to every other involved system (e.g., Axon Ivy Engine, Tomcat, etc.) using the [W3C Trace Context](https://www.w3.org/TR/trace-context/) HTTP headers (`traceparent` and `tracestate`).
+This trace id is then propagated from the Reverse Proxy to every other involved system over HTTP using the [W3C Trace Context](https://www.w3.org/TR/trace-context/) HTTP headers (`traceparent` and `tracestate`).